mnr/writing-wip/Do-Ye0n_lives_on.md

 "A pleasure," says Do-Ye0n.
 "Let's do this again soon."

-He breaks the connection.
+He forwards the connection.
 He's only been at this for a few months and is already in the top ten performers list.
 If he can keep this momentum, he'll be an associate within a year.
 Possibly a partner in five.

 D0-Ye0n smiles to himself in cubicle thirty-five of fifty-seven.
 He takes a moment to savor this unexpected success, but only a moment before he dives into the next corporate network.